Here are some basic trail details:

 - Easy to moderate difficulty

-If you’re looking for an amazing easy hike on the Oregon Coast, you’ll definitely want to check out the Drift Creek Falls near Lincoln City.
+If you’re looking for an amazing and fairly easy, kid friendly hike on the Oregon Coast, you’ll definitely want to check out the Drift Creek Falls near Lincoln City.
 The drive is not bad at all, and if you’re coming from Portland you’re looking at just over 2 hours to get here.

 The gorgeous bridge at Drift Creek Falls